Knowing how to read a tide chart is important if you want to catch fish.

 - Tide – a tide is a movement of the water level caused by a variety of factors.
 The Moon, the Sun, and the Earth’s gravity are all combined in making the water level rise and fall.
 This affects how and when the fish move, which makes it important for us when planning a fishing trip.
 There is a lot of information on the topic of tides.
-If you’d like to go more into details, consult the material by the National Oceanic and Atmospheric Administration.

 - Rising tide – a rising tide means the water level is going up.